czzarr/czzarr.github.com/source/_posts/2012-11-14-chrome-extension.markdown

 be even higher, you can [use our contribution bookmarklet](http://tldr.io/whatisit#install-bm-section) and start creating summaries too.
-We review all the summaries our users create to ensure they stick to the original author's point of view, but you contributing really helps the community.
+We review all the summaries our users create to ensure they stick to the original author's point of view, but your contributing really helps the community.

 ## Why is it a Chrome extension?
 I want it on Firefox!
 We too!
 We're currently focusing on a Chrome extension to see how people